lxbtlr/db-engine-paradigms/README.md

 ## Where to Start
 Have a look at src/benchmarks/tpch/queries/ to see how query processing for Typer and Tectorwise works.

+## Compatibility

+To increase the compatibility of this work with other systems we use SIMDE to translate from AVX instrinsics in-place.
+Additionally, the cmake file includes a few preset methods for targeting each machine in the testing set (exposed through `-DTARGET_MACHINE`).

 ## How to Build
 A configuration file is provided to build this project with CMake.
 In the project directory run:
 ```
+git submodule update --init
 mkdir -p build/release
 cd build/release
 cmake -DCMAKE_BUILD_TYPE=Release ../..
 make
 ```

+> TODO: extend this later

 This creates among others the main binaries test\_all and run\_tpch.
 Use test\_all to run unit tests and check whether your compilation worked.